-NCIUA's STRENGTHEN YOUR ROOF is a pilot program that will provide grants up to $6,000 for roof replacement with an IBHS FORTIFIED Roof™.
+A pilot program that will provide grants up to $10,000 for roof replacement with an IBHS FORTIFIED Roof™.
 This program is open to eligible policyholders with properties on the Outer Banks and Barrier Islands (rating territories 110 and 120).

-A limited number of grants is available and will be awarded on a first-come, first-served basis until all available funds have been awarded or until December 31, 2022, whichever comes first.
+A limited number of grants are available and will be awarded on a first-come, first-served basis until all available funds have been awarded.
 You are encouraged to apply as soon as possible to reserve your grant.

-The Insurance Institute for Business & Home Safety (IBHS) is an independent, nonprofit, scientific research and communication organization supported solely by property and casualty insurers and reinsurers that conduct business in the United States.
+The Insurance Institute for Business & Home Safety (IBHS) is an independent, nonprofit, scientific research, and communication organization.

-FORTIFIED is a voluntary construction and re-roofing program designed to strengthen against specific types of severe weather such as high winds, hail, hurricanes and even tornados.
+FORTIFIED is a voluntary construction and re-roofing program designed to strengthen your roof against specific types of severe weather such as high winds, hail, and hurricanes.

 Stronger Edges: